 All absences must be excused by the students' parents or teachers.
-This means the parent or guardian must call in, in order for the absence to be acknowledged.
+This means the parent or guardian must call the school, in order for the absence to be acknowledged.
 If there is no call or notification, then it will be considered unexcused and an automated call will go home that night.
 The following day, the student will be admitted to class without parent contact, but the student will receive a lunch hour detention.
 If the parent contacts the office before 11:30 AM, the detention will be cancelled.
-If a parent does not contact the office, the student will be be called to the office for detention at lunch.
-(We feel this parent contact is vital for success, therefore, they must contact us before the detention is cancelled)
+If a parent does not contact the office, the student will be called to the office for detention at lunch.
+(We feel this parent contact is vital for success, therefore, they must contact us before the detention is cancelled) If students fail to show up for lunch time detention due to habitual lates and absents, a full day in-school suspension will be issued; the student then has opportunity to complete missed work (assignments, quizzes, and tests).
+Whether students are excused or unexcused from school, it is their responsibility to get caught up on missed work.